mkhairul6/AlphaDocs/README.md

 *Don’t pass in the parameter if not updating.*

 ### Additional POST Parameters:
-<ul><li>authToken: authentication token of the user</li>
+* authToken: authentication token of the user
-<li>addressId: ID of address to update, if not passed in when address data is passed in the system will create a new address for the customer</li></ul>
+* addressId: ID of address to update, if not passed in when address data is passed in the system will create a new address for the customer

 The rest are same as register.